SumeetSanwal/No-Over-Charge/README.md

 ### Overview

 Windows full battery notifier application.
-Enter the battery percentage in pop up on plugging the charge and a notification will be shown after the charge level is reached and pop ups will continue after every 5 min after crossinf the specifie charge level.
+Enter the battery percentage in pop up on plugging the charge and a notification will be shown after the charge level is reached and pop ups will continue after every 5 min after crossing the specifie charge level.

 ### Quick Start